Dundee 01382 227227 | St Andrews 01334 845481

 What to wear

-Please be reassured that you will not be expected to undress if you an uncomfortable with doing so.
+Please be assured that you will never be expected to undress if you are uncomfortable.

 Anything else?

-If your physiotherapist feels you need further investigation you may be referred to your GP or you can access one of our private specialists directly for an additional fee.
-This will be discussed with you during the appointment.
+If your physiotherapist feels further investigation is required, they may recommend a referral to your GP or suggest access to one of our private specialists for an additional fee.
+This will always be discussed with you during your appointment.

 Request a call back